Dude, if you want me to fork out $500 for your skincare device, the least you can do is tell me EXACTLY how it works!!

 ZIIP looks like a sleek computer mouse.
 If I got one, I’m sure Mr BWB would try to steal it for his laptop and then complain it’s broken. 🙄

-Here’s how it works: apply a conductive gel on your face, turn on and rub it in circles all over skin to give it a dose of electricity.
+Here’s how it works: apply a conductive gel on your face, turn the device on, and rub it in circles all over skin to give it a dose of electricity.
 I know, it sounds like a horrible torture device but, apparently, it’s painless.

 The idea is that delivering pulses of low-level currency into your skin boosts the production of collagen and zaps the bacteria that cause acne.